csci1710/book/book/src/chapters/solvers/resolution.md

 (-5, -3)
 ```

 Instead of trying to build a _proof_, let's look at what your DPLL implementations might do when given this input.
 I'm going to try to sketch that here.
 Your own implementation may be slightly different.
-(That doesn't necessarily make it wrong!) **Open up your implementation as you read, and follow along**.
+(That doesn't necessarily make it wrong!)
+If you've started the SAT1 assignment, then open up your implementation as you read, and follow along.
+If not, note down this example.

 * Called on: `[(-1, 2, 3), (1), (-2, 4), (-3, 5), (-4, -2), (-5, -3)]`
 * Unit-propagate `(1)` into `(-1, 2, 3)` to get `(2, 3)`